 Panorama Raclawicka is an important cycloramic painting and one of the few preserved examples of 19th-century mass culture in Poland.
 Located in Wroclaw, the painting measures 15m by 114m and is one of the most important cultural attractions in the city.

-Panorama Raclawicka is just a few minutes walk from the Radisson Blu Hotel, Wroclaw.
+Panorama Raclawicka is directly opposite of the Radisson Blu Hotel, Wroclaw.
 This hotel in Wroclaw offers elegant accommodation in the heart of the city, which is the largest in southern Poland.

 About Panorama Raclawicka